 Almost everything in this garden is edible, providing a continuous harvest for our café kitchens.
 There’s a daily selection of produce offered to visitors, too, with donations going towards raising funds for our garden apprentice scheme.
 Look out for autumn crops of salad leaves, beetroot, herbs, chard, kale and legumes.

 Our gardens are home to many fine ancient trees, which put on vibrant displays in the autumn months.
 Our outdoor guides will be offering daily tree walks to show off some our best specimens, including the Great Plane - thought to be the largest and oldest of its kind in Britain.

 Help us with our harvest

-As well as enjoying the colourful, seasonal displays from our trees, you can help contribute to our compost.
+As well as enjoying the colourful, seasonal displays from our trees, you can help contribute to our garden compost.
 Who doesn't love gathering big handfuls of crunchy autumn leaves?
-You'll find leaf bins dotted around the north and south paddocks for throwing in your harvest - our gardeners will then add them into the compost mix.
+You'll find leaf bins dotted around the north and south paddocks for throwing in your harvest.

 Our gardeners will then add them into the compost mix, which will go on to feed Mottisfont’s plants.
 Compost is integral to keeping our gardens in top condition, and fallen leaves are an important ingredient.

 There’s more to discover inside the house, including unusual art made from hard-shell gourds on display in the Red Room.
 These 'Gorgeous Gourds' are all lovingly grown, designed, carved and decorated by artist Amanda Rutland.